Impact

 Artists’ top priorities for their income:

-Education, healthcare, home improvements, food, clothing, household bills, savings, investments
+Education, healthcare, food, clothing, household bills, savings, and investments

 Market Access